ashleydavis/the-data-wrangler-blog/_posts/2020-03-15-time-series-volatility.md

 This is an example JavaScript notebook that shows how to use the [`percentRange`](https://data-forge.github.io/data-forge-ts/classes/series.html#percentrange) function from the [Data-Forge](http://www.data-forge-js.com/) code library to compute volatility for time series data.

-As an example we are computing the 5-day volatility for Microsoft's stock price.
+For the example we are computing the 5-day volatility for Microsoft's stock price.
 This is particularly interesting because we can see how the recent plunge in the stock market has affected volatility of the stock.

 ## Import code libraries